 This short-tier system motivates members of all levels to stick with Wyndham Rewards because they know they can easily work through the levels for premium benefits.

-For travelers in the top-tiers, the perks are status driven and promise unique experiences.
+For travellers in the top-tiers, the perks are status driven and promise unique experiences.
 Wyndham grants high-value guests select access to their elite vacation properties and luxury time-share condominiums.

 By elevating the position of loyal customers—inviting them into your brand’s inner circle through exclusive benefits—your hotel can use Wyndham’s formula for building top-end brand loyalty.